- Community support

 You can get free, confidential and impartial advice on a range of issues, including applying for Universal Credit from Citizens Advice Harlow.
 They have stopped giving face to face advice, but you can still get advice:

-We know many of you may be thinking about supporting charities during this crisis.
+We know many of you may also be thinking about supporting charities during this crisis.
 In this time of need, it is very important that donations reach their intended cause.

 Advice for the public on giving safely to registered charities is: